otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 **In Construction**
 And this additional tools:
-* copying and moving files
+* copying and moving files (cp / mv)
 * parameters and help for command-line programs

+If extra time: loops

+Learning the command line might seem hard at first but it gets a lot easier with a little bit of practice!